VeinSyct/ECash-Pod/README.md

 Where does ECash comes from?
 The ECash supply will be distributed by the agreement of collective entities to create the electronic cash from the borrowers requests (loan) or government bonds.
 The collective entities agreements will assembly the eletronic cash data (the source code is separated among the collective entities so no one entity is capable of creating an electronic cash), the collective agreement democaratic processes ensure the existence of a certain borrower or bond that gives the value of the electronic cash.
 The collective entities are the financial intitution, the bank(s), Central Bank of a country, public office (local government office) and private contractor(s) to maintain, ensure or recover the electronic cash should the borrowers defaulted.

+For development and testings of your electronic cash platform, use the [Dummy ecash supply](https://ecash-dummy.web.app/) to create and transfer ecash between users.